Noksa/helm-resolve-deps/README.md

 ## Custom flags
 This plugin has its own flags.
 You can pass them in addition to `helm dep up` flags or without them.
 ```
--u[--unpack-dependencies]     - untar/unpack dependent charts.
+-u[--untar]     - untar/unpack dependent charts.
 They will be present as directories instead of .tgz archieves
 -c[--clean]                   - remove charts, tmpcharts directories and Chart.lock file in each chart before running the dependency update command
 --skip-refresh-in name1,name2 - skip fetching updates from helm repositories before running 'helm dep up' in specific charts (pass their names in the argument)
-                                Use ',' as delimiter if you want to specify more than one chart
+--skip-refresh                - skip fetching updated from helm repositories
 ```

 ---